automl/HPOlib/docs/source/manual.rst

 ============================

 After having succesfully installed the basic **HPOlib** you can download more benchmarks or create your own.
-Each benchmarks comes with an algorithm and (if necessary) a wrapper and data.
+Each benchmarks resides in an own directory and  consists of an algorithm (+ wrapper if necessary), a configuration file and several hyperparameter configuration descriptions.
 If you want to use one of the benchmarks listed here, follow these steps:

 Let's say you want to run the Reproducing Kernel Hilbert space (`RKHS <https://github.com/iassael/function-rkhs>`_) function: